peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 ## Description:

-This tutorial describes how to create a shared database of watched videos between multiple Kodi installations on home assistant via the MariaDB addon.
+How to create a shared database of watched videos between multiple Kodi installations on Home Assistant using the MariaDB add-on.

 The markings of the videos you've watched are synchronised and you can resume watching the stopped video on another TV.